 Contraindications in the treatment of Oncothermia.

-- In transplant patients, or patients with suppressed immunity.
+- Transplant patients, or patients with suppressed immunity.

-- In unconscious patients, without physical sensitivity, or under the effects of anesthesia in the area to be applied.
+- Unconscious patients, without physical sensitivity, or under the effects of anesthesia in the area to be applied.

 And among the partial contraindications are:

 Patient with a pacemaker, or any electronic implant, such as a brain stimulator, implanted hearing aid, or implanted erection stimulator ...